wp-plugins/calcfusion-for-wp/readme.txt

 1. Login to WordPress Admin.
 1. From the Admin Panel, select Settings.
 1. Under Settings, select CalcFusion.
 The CalcFusion Setup Page will be displayed.
-1. The Setup Page is divided into 2 sections:
-:    a.
-Account Parameters - This is where you enter your CalcFusion credentials (Account ID, User Name, Password (SHA1) and App Key).
-       It is also in this section where you specify the CalcFusion End Point URL (URL of the web services).
+1. Enter your CalcFusion credentials and specify the CalcFusion End Point URL.
-:    a.
-Login Test - The Login Test section provides a way for validating your Account Parameters.
+1. Save your account parameters by clicking Save Changes.
-       Just click on the Test button and the Test Result will display whether or not it was able to successfully login to CalcFusion.
+1. Validate your account parameters by clicking on the Test button.
+The Test Result will display whether or not you were able to successfully login to CalcFusion.
-1. Save your CalcFusion parameters by clicking Save Changes.
-You are now ready to use CalcFusion from within WordPress.

 == Frequently Asked Questions ==
 ####On which WordPress PHP version will the plugin work?